2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 • Marabou stork

-Right after we saw the lions, we took a lunch break in the wild.
-I wasn’t really comfortable, because it really wasn’t that far.
-Anyhow, after a nice lunch, we continued our drive in the wild.
+We took a lunch break in the wild right after we saw the lions.
+I wasn’t comfortable, because it wasn’t that far.
+After a nice lunch, we continued our drive in the wild.
 And we saw even more animals.

 tsessebe